renderghost/at-science-homepage/content/events/event-atmosphere2026.md

 <details class="govuk-details">
 <summary class="govuk-details__summary">
-<span class="govuk-details__summary-text">Do I need to attend AtmosphereConf2026 to present in the ATScience2026 event?</span>
+<span class="govuk-details__summary-text">Do I need to attend AtmosphereConf2026 to present in the ATScience 2026 event?</span>
 </summary>

 <div class="govuk-details__text">
-Yes, a ticket to the main AtmosphereConf2026 event is required to present at ATScience2026, whether attending in-person or remotely.
+Yes, a ticket to the main AtmosphereConf2026 event is required to present at ATScience 2026, whether attending in-person or remotely.
 </div>
 </details>